The Myth of Writing Every Day

 The Writing Session

-For any of you masochistic souls that have subjected yourselves to the joys of the annual NaNoWriMo contest (that's National Novel Writing Month for the muggles) where writers are encouraged to squeeze a minimum of 50,000 words from their creative fruits within the short month of November, you'll know this process is akin to a Skesis strapping you to a chair and using the Dark Crystal to suck out the essence of your soul for reasons you don't fully understand, but it's started now, and you absolutely can't stop it (and if this reference is obscure to you, I must say, I have some concerns about your credentials, my good person).
+For any of you masochistic souls that have subjected yourselves to the joys of the annual NaNoWriMo contest, where writers are encouraged to squeeze a minimum of 50,000 words from their creative fruits within the short month of November, you'll know this process is like getting strapped to a chair and having a big old Skeksis suck out the essence of your soul for reasons you don't fully understand, but it's started now, and you absolutely can't stop it.

-To survive NaNoWriMo, there are often writer support groups where small teams of masochists challenge one another to short writing sprints.
-Nothing too damaging (at first), just 10 minutes here, 15 mins there, until they've hit their 1600 word target for the day (or their best offer).
+To survive NaNoWriMo, there are writer support groups where small teams of masochists challenge one another to short writing sprints.
+Nothing too damaging, just 10 minutes here, 15 mins there, until they've hit their 1600 word target for the day (or their best effort).

-You can write every day, and maybe not even touch a total of 90 mins worth of writing that week.
-But you'd still have written where you can and as well as you can.
-So don't be too unkind to yourself, dear reader.
+You can write every day, and maybe not even touch a total of 10 mins worth of writing that week, but you'd still have written.
+So, if you're determined to do this 'writing every day' malarkey, don't be too unkind to yourself, dear reader.
 "A little" is infinitely more than "nothing".

 Now onto the fun bit...